gn-nedyalkov/Oxford-Masters-Thesis/README.md

 # Master's Thesis

-This page contains code pipelines I've developed for my final-year thesis as part of my Master in Chemistry at the University of Oxford.
+This page contains code pipelines I've developed for my final-year thesis as part of my MChem degree at the University of Oxford.

 ## References